DrDanicka/trading_strategy_tester/trading_strategy_tester/indicators/notes.md

 * **short** when price crosses below kijun-sen or when tenkan-sen crosses below kijun-sen
 * exit when price crosses above kijun-sen or when tenkan-sen crosses above kijun-sen

+## KC (Keltner Channels)
+* **long** when price turns up or below the lower band
+* close if price crosses upper band or crosses to below the moving average
+* **short** when price turns up or above the upper band
+* close if price turns up near the lower band or crosses to above the moving average

 ## ROC (Rate of Change)
 * long when ROC crosses to below the oversold level and rises back above it
 * long on bull divergence